 James Eadie-Reid (1859-1928)Artist who depicted biblical scenes based on his visits to the Holy Land, and also designed church murals and stained glass.
-He was a pupil of William Richmond.
-James Eadie-Reid designed for the stained glass firm Gateshead Stained Glass Company for a short period from 1900 until 1908, when he returned to London to focus more on his own artwork, and latterly the design of war memorials.
+James Eadie-Reid was born in Dundee and was a pupil of William Richmond.
+He also worked with Henry Holiday and had windows made by James Powell & Sons in the 1890s.
+Eadie-Reid designed for the Gateshead Stained Glass Company from around 1900 until the closure of the firm in 1926, by which time he was a major shareholder.

 Joyce Little, Stained Glass Marks and Monograms (London: National Association of Decorative and Fine Art Societies, 2002), p.
 103.